-Different types of investment What are investment trusts
+Different types of investment What are investment trusts?

-Open-ended vs closed-ended
+Open-ended vs closed-ended funds

 This means investment trust managers always have a fixed amount of money at their disposal, and won't have to buy and sell to meet consumer demand for shares.
 This can add a degree of stability to investment trust management that a unit trust manager won't have.

 The value of the assets held by an investment trust is called the net asset value (NAV), usually expressed as pence per share.
 If a trust has £1million worth of assets and one million shares, the NAV is 100p.
 However, the price of an investment trust's shares is determined by supply and demand in the stock market.
 This means the price you pay will almost invariably differ from the NAV.

-With unit trusts the price of the units you hold directly reflects the value of the assets held by the trust.
+With unit trusts, the price of the units you hold directly reflects the value of the assets held by the trust.
 Things aren't that simple with investment trusts.
 If a trust is trading at less than its NAV, it is said to be trading at a discount.
 If the share price is higher than the NAV, it is trading at a premium.

-Typically, investment trusts trade at a discount.
+Often, investment trusts trade at a discount.
 This looks like good value, as you pay less than £100 for £100 worth of assets.
 However, there is no guarantee that any discount will have narrowed by the time you come to sell.
 If the discount widens then you'll lose out in relative terms, whatever happens to the NAV of the trust.

 Less often, trusts will trade at a premium to NAV.
 This means you're paying more than £100 to own £100 worth of assets.
 You might be prepared to do this, for example, because of the skill of the fund manager.
-However, you need to ask yourself whether this type of outperformance is likely to last.
+However, you need to ask yourself whether this type of out-performance is likely to last.

 Like unit trusts, investment trusts are grouped by the geographical area and type of investment with which they are involved.
 The Association of Investment Companies (AIC), the trade body that represents investment trusts, lists over 30 different sectors, ranging from UK Growth, Global Growth, Europe, Asia Pacific, Infrastructure, Property and Private Equity.
-The level of discount tends to vary by sector and changes with investment fashions.